romanf-dev/actinium/examples/stm32f401_blackpill/README.md

 Black pill example
 ==================

-This example demonstrates two tasks: blinker and sender.
-The sender sends messages to a channel every second.
-The blinker controls the LED.
-Both tasks crash periodically due to invalid memory references, but they're restarted by the OS and the system continues to work.
+The demo contains two tasks: sender and controller.
+The 'sender' sends requests to toggle LED to 'controller' who has access to the corresponding peripheral.
+Both tasks crash periodically after few activations but they're restarted by exceptions and the system continues to work.

-Use
+This demonstrates 'let it crash' principle: even when no task is reliable the whole system works as designed.
+To build the demo run

         make

-to build the example.
-By default it uses both tasks implemented in C in task0/task1 files.
-To use C++ or Rust examples in separate folder use either (or both)
+in the demo folder (provided that arm-none-eabi- toolchain is available via PATH).
+This yields image.elf file containing all the tasks and the kernel ready for flashing.

+Original tasks (task0.c and task1.c) are simple and written in C. However, since actors are inherently 'async' writing them in C requres some efforts because of no async/await functionality in the language.

+There are two demo modifications: 'sender' in C++20 and 'controller' in Rust.

+Modified controller interprets 'LED on' and 'LED off' messages as 'blink once' and 'blink  twice' so it is visually distinguishable from C demo.
+To build the demo modification run:

+        make rust_example

+and/or:

         make cpp_example

-or
+Then run:

-        make rust_example
+        make

-and then call 'make' again.
-Then the corresponding app will be replaced by alternative implementation in different language.
+To build the executable image with modified tasks.